sumincho0830/FruitClassifier/README.md

 * Dataset was collected under relatively unconstrained conditions.
 * room lights, room lights off,, closed windows, open window curtains, closed curtains
 * different camera angles with different weight in intelligent weight machine near to the
+* 15 kind of fruits
+* 5 different categories
+* 15 folders and several sub-categories for each

 # III.
 Methodology